Novus-School/novus/notes/novus_school/courses/immutable_stack_book_v1/02_integrant_01/2_reloaded_workflow_with_integrant_REPL.md

 ```

-Notice that we are now reading the config from `config/dev.edn`
+Notice that we are now reading the config from `config/dev.edn`.
+We have also removed the `config` dependency from `novus.server`